dilshadmustafa/CaretakerAI/README.md

 # Von Neumann Architecture And Brain-like Neuronal Circuits
 In Von Neumann Architecture, compute unit, memory and storage are separate.
 In Brain-like memory-cum-processor Neuronal circuits, a Neural Network does memory store, memory recall and pattern recognition in the same circuit and have Neuroplasticity.
 Technologies like Neuromorphic processors may address these limitations in current hardware architecture.

 We don't have affordable Neuromorphic processors with Neuroplasticity that comes with 100 Billion Neurons and 1 Trillion synaptic connections.
 With Von Neumann architecture based machines, it takes huge hardware resources and time consuming to train Deep RLs, CNNs, RNNs, etc. for each learnable task.
 We will approximate them with Clojure rules which provides roughly equivalent functionality.
 This way of approximating functionality with roughly equivalent functionality is already in use.
-As an example, since  in Backpropagation algorithm we need to retain all previous layers in memory, we find many cases in practice approximating them with Genetic Algorithms.
+As an example, since  in Backpropagation algorithm we need to retain all previous layers in memory and requires high computational resources, we find many cases in practice approximating them with Genetic Algorithms.
 We will use pretrained TensorFlow models wherever suitable.

 # Box World
 A Box World is a world built with Unicode characters.
 It allows us to focus on developing Caretaker Theory and to build and test the theory.
 It reduces complexity involved in training CNNs for visual pattern recognition, NNs for Natural Language Processing, Deep Reinforcement Learning Neural Networks for each and every learnable task in this Box World, which require high compute resources, memory, arrays of GPUs, time and effort.